joodaloop/pager/README.md

 inject: '<!-- anything you want to add to the <head> of the page -->'
 ```

-And write your content in `pager.html`, no need for `<body>` or `<head>` tags, start directly with the content.
+And write your content in `pager.html`.

+No need for `<body>` or `<head>` tags, start directly with the content.
 I use `<main>` as content root myself.
 Add your stylesheets, assets and other resources however you like as long as you link to them correctly.
 But don't worry, if you have any broken links, the server will warn you.

-Speaking of which, you can start the server by entering the site's root and running `pager`.
+Once you have both files, you can start the server by entering the site's root and running `pager`.
 This builds `index.html` and `index.md`, starts a server that live-reloads on any file change.

 #### **NOTE:** Unlike what you might expect, the `index.html` and `index.md` files are not meant to be edited by you.
 They are generated from the `pager.html` file, which is the thing you *should* be editing.